rkmagic/my_blog/_posts/2024-09-04-welcome-to-jekyll.markdown

 Hey There!
 Thanks for visiting my blog.

 I started this blog after realizing that I needed to improve my writing skills.
 A personal portfolio+blog website is also one of the best ways to reflect on yourself time to time and see how far you've come.
 This blog will now become a place to pen down my thoughts.

 This website was setup using Jekyll and Vercel.
 It's so easy these days to create and deploy a website and this was fun to setup :).
 I personally didn't want to use sites like Wordpress/Wix since here you can get more control and learn some stuff about creating websites.

 Happy Reading!

+NOTE: The views and opinions expressed on this blog are solely my own and are for informational and entertainment purposes only.
+They do not constitute professional advice.
+Readers should not rely on this content as a substitute for professional guidance in any area, whether personal, financial, health, or professional.
+I am sharing my personal experiences and perspectives, which may change over time.